Foreword by the Director-General

 - the Director, Human Resources for the employer role;

-Such responsibilities will include collegiate liaison across divisions to develop evaluate and review their respective sub-plans.
+Such responsibilities will include collegiate liaison across divisions to develop, maintain, evaluate and review their respective sub-plans.
 Each sub-plan shall record the objective, strategies/performance measures, current level of performance, goals and actions for all areas to which the sub-plan relates, with progress against achievement of objectives reported at financial year end to the Disability Co-ordinators and subsequently CMG.

 Disability Contact Officers